mongodb/mongodb-kubernetes-operator/docs/deploy-configure.md

 ## Deploy a Replica Set

-**Warning:** When you delete MongoDB resources, persistent volumes remain.
+**Warning:** When you delete MongoDB resources, persistent volumes remain to help ensure that no unintended data loss occurs.
 If you create a new MongoDB resource with the same name and persistent volumes, the pre-existing data might cause issues if the new MongoDB resources have a different topology than the previous ones.

 To deploy your first replica set: